NIED: Negligent Infliction of Emotional Distress

 As with the underlying case law that guides negligent infliction of emotional distress claims, states differ on how damages are awarded in such claims.
 Generally, payment of damages for NIED claims should be proportional to the seriousness of the emotional injury.
 In practice, courts often have a difficult time quantifying emotional harm in such cases, but this may be balanced with the need to prevent similar acts in the future (in other words, damages as a deterrent).
 Still, NIED claims typically are compensated at a lower amount than personal or property injury claims.

-Get a Free Legal Evaluation of Your NIED Claim
+Get Professional Legal Help With Your NIED Claim

 You may have a valid claim for negligent infliction of emotional distress and not even know it, depending on how your state's courts interpret the tort.
 NIED claims are not easy to prove, so you may want to contact an injury attorney if you believe the negligent acts of another caused you severe emotional distress.
-Get started today with a free review of your NIED claim.
+Get started today by finding a local injury attorney experienced in such claims.